Follow the steps below to connect a label printer to your network and print compliant package labels and barcode labels from your computer.

 3. Connect the printer to your network with an Ethernet cable

 Do not connect the Ethernet cable to the computer that you use for Green Bits Back Office.
+USB connection is not supported.

 Connect an Ethernet cable to the port on the back of your printer.
-Connect the other end of the cable to an available LAN port on your router, network switch, or Wi-Fi extender.
+Connect the other end of the Ethernet cable to an available LAN port on your router, network switch, or Wi-Fi extender.
 Typically these ports will be labeled "LAN" and/or numbered.
 Make sure not to connect to any port labeled "WAN" or "Internet".

 5. Access the Back Office using Google Chrome